A Complete Guide to Google Analytics 4

 Introducing a brand-new section called ‘Life-Cycle’, the tool provides detailed reports for:

-Having only previously provided reports on a customer’s acquisition, Google Analytics 4 now tracks a user’s behaviour throughout the entire marketing funnel.
+Having only previously provided reports on a customer’s acquisition, Google Analytics 4 now tracks a user’s behavior throughout the entire marketing funnel.

-In addition to these reports, the tool also has its own ‘Analysis’ section that provides you with several templates to analyse conversion funnels, user journeys and cohort analysis.
+In addition to these reports, the tool also has its own ‘Analysis’ section that provides you with several templates to analyze conversion funnels, user journeys, and cohort analysis.

 New data controls

-With more emphasis on privacy in today’s current landscape, Google Analytics 4 has been designed with more granular controls on how you collect, retain, and analyse user data.
+With more emphasis on privacy in today’s current landscape, Google Analytics 4 has been designed with more granular controls on how you collect, retain, and analyze user data.

-This means instead of constant cookies and identifiers; the new platform will rely more on data modelling to fill in gaps in the customers journey where data may be incomplete or inaccessible.
+This means instead of constant cookies and identifiers; the new platform will rely more on data modeling to fill in gaps in the customer’s journey where data may be incomplete or inaccessible.